bornrobot/synology-help/README.md

-Tasks
+Cheat sheet for admin tasks on the Synology Disk Station

-Flush the DNS Server cache:
+Flush the DNS Server cache: [flush-dns-cache.sh]

-flush-dns-cache.sh